The 800 is full on. Double trap, oversized spinnaker - it's powered up but much more atainable than you expect.

 CURRENT LEAD TIME & AVAILABILITY

 Due to the high demand for sailboat and kayak products, the team at West Coast Sailing is working hard to bring in as much inventory as possible.
 We receive multiple shipments over the course of the year with our allocated number of specific models and colors.
-Current lead time and availability information for specific sailboat and kayak models is posted on our website:
+Current and future availability changes often and we make every effort to post updates to our website.

 - Availability: IN STOCK - This indicates the option selected is physically in stock at our warehouse in Portland, OR for immediate shipping or in store pickup.
 Our team will contact you within one business day of receiving your order to discuss these details.

 - Availability: PRE ORDER - This indicates the option selected is on one of our next shipments but has not yet be received.
-The estimated availability date for new preorders is listed on our Lead Time Table, which is updated weekly.
-Placing an order will reserve your spot in the queue for next availability, which is subject to change.
+Please contact our team to place a deposit.

-- Availability: SOLD OUT - This indicates the option selected is not currently available for preorder due to extended or unknown lead time, For an update on future availability, please see our Lead Time Table or contact our team via email at email@example.com.
+- Availability: SOLD OUT - This indicates the option selected is not currently available for preorder due to extended or unknown lead time.